 CALL US TODAY

-We welcome your call on 4060 3158 for details or email us firstname.lastname@example.org our best deals are listed online.
-We respond within 24 hours to requests, so if you do not receive a reply from us please check your SPAM mail box!
+We welcome your call on 4060 3158 for details or email us firstname.lastname@example.org our best deals are only listed online.
+To make things streamline we need to know as a minimum the dates of stay, the number of guests, and the room type of interest.
+Please note as we are a small team and have no crystal ball so please give us as much detail as possible, if not your mail might be treated as SPAM.
+We respond within 24 hours to requests to genuine emails, so if you do not receive a reply from us please check your SPAM mailbox!

 Terms & Conditions

-A valid credit card is required for security to confirm bookings, no charge is made on this card until you check-in, even when booked online with us.
-Due to border closures and travel uncertainty, our terms are very flexible.
-There will be no cancellation charge as long as the booking is cancelled prior to arrival.
+A valid credit card is required for security to confirm bookings, no charge is made on this card until you check-in, even when booked online with our own booking site.
+Due to border closures and travel uncertainty, our terms are flexible.
+There will be no cancellation charge as long as the booking is cancelled 12 hours prior to check-in.
 No shows will result in an accommodation plus pre-arranged breakfast charges.
 GROUP cancellation policy varies to the above.

 We are dedicated to keeping your details private.
 Any information we collect in relation to you is kept strictly secured.
 We do not pass on, sell or swap any of your personal details with anyone.